Mapping the Couples Conflict Dance in Emotionally Focused Couples Therapy

 Mapping the couples conflict dance in Emotionally Focused Couples Therapy is a vital step in the healing process.
 By unveiling the underlying emotions and identifying the negative interaction cycle, couples gain insight into their patterns of conflict and disconnection.
 Armed with this knowledge, couples can begin to rewrite their relationship's narrative, fostering greater emotional intimacy and understanding.
 EFT offers a transformative path towards building stronger, healthier relationships – a path rooted in the power of emotional connection.

-Therapist Highlight: Nora Nova, M.Ed, LPC
+Therapist Highlight: Nora Nova, LPC

 Nora is a Licensed Professional Counselor in the State of Pennsylvania and a couples therapist that utliizes Emotionally Focused Couples Therapy.
 Nora practices in our Fishtown, Pennsylvania office and virtually across the state of Pennsylvania.